Mate0Alvarez/worlcup_game_prediction_react/README.md

 ### Day.JS
 Day.JS was implemented to optimize the correct handling of dates.
 ### Flag-icons
-This library was implemented to obtain the flag icon of each of the participating countries.
+This library was implemented to obtain the flag icon of each of the participating countries using the country code stored in the game collection.